 Section 4 – Trustee Term of Office

 The existing Trustees at the time of the original adoption of these By-Laws shall serve the unexpired terms previously agreed upon by the Board and the members.
-All Trustees, other than Trustees existing at the time of the original adoption of these By-Laws, shall serve a three (3) year term.
+All Trustees, other than Trustees existing at the time of the original adoption of these By-Laws, shall serve a three (3) year term, unless a specific term is given for a specific position, which may occur in order to ensure that each year's election does not lead to a majority of seats available.
 Such terms shall be staggered such that not all Trustees are subject to election in a given election year.
 All Trustees serve until their successors are duly elected and their term expires, or until their earlier effective resignation or removal.
 No Trustee shall serve more than two consecutive three-year terms.
 Terms shall expire on December 31st at midnight during the last year of a Trustees term.

 Section 5 – Resignation of a Trustee